 There are several projects that have expanded our work honoring our four-legged and winged heroes substantially: MONUMENTS, MEDALS and a MUSEUM.

 Staff Sergeant Reckless: For the last ten years, our DBA The Sgt.
 Reckless Memorial Fund has raised money for the incredible horse that was a US Marine who served during the Korean War as an ammunitions carrier.
 Reckless was so courageous in Korea that she was promoted to Staff Sergeant by the Commandant of the Marine Corps, and listed as one of America’s All Time Greatest Heroes in Life Magazine.
-We have placed five monuments to SSgt Reckless: 1) the National Museum of the Marine Corps in Triangle, VA; 2) Marine Corps Base Camp Pendleton, California where Reckless lived out her days and is buried.
-We also placed a memorial marker near her grave at Camp Pendleton, CA; 3) the Kentucky Horse Park in Lexington, KY; 4) is at a horse farm in Barrington Hills, IL that pairs veterans with PTSD with horses; and 5) the National Cowgirl Museum and Hall of Fame in Ft.
-Worth, TX.
+We have placed SIX monuments to SSgt Reckless: 1) the National Museum of the Marine Corps in Triangle, VA; 2) Marine Corps Base Camp Pendleton, California where Reckless lived out her days and is buried.
+We also placed a memorial marker near her grave at Camp Pendleton, CA; 3) the Kentucky Horse Park in Lexington, KY; 4) is at a horse farm in Barrington Hills, IL that pairs veterans with PTSD with horses; 5) the National Cowgirl Museum and Hall of Fame in Ft.
+Worth, TX; and 6) the World Equestrian Center in Ocala, FL.

 This monument serves not only to honor all animals (horses, mules, dogs) that have served our country in times of war – whether as mascots for our service men, or ammunitions carriers, like Sgt.
 Reckless - but all of those incredible men who served alongside Reckless in Korea and Camp Pendleton.
 She is an ambassador for all of those that served in the Forgotten War of Korea.